Odin659-ModWorks/ModWorks-Public/README.md

 <h2 align="center">About the downloads</h2>

-**Individual mods** offer fixed settings. **Mod managers** will provide custom values and compatible combinations where available; the XC2 manager is still in development.
+<p align="center">**Individual mods** offer fixed settings.
+  <p align="center">**Mod managers** will provide custom values and compatible combinations where available.
 Every page identifies the tested game update, emulator, and executable build when relevant.

-No game dumps, extracted assets, saves, or full game data files are distributed here.
+<p align="center">No game dumps, extracted assets, saves, or full game data files are distributed here.
 A patch builder may require files from your own lawful copy of the game.

-<p align="center">ModWorks is free to use. <a href="DONATE.md">Voluntary donations</a> help support development and testing.</p>
+<p align="center">ModWorks is free to use. <a href="DONATE.md">Donations</a> help support development and testing.</p>